survivejs/webpack-book/manuscript/building/01_source_maps.md

 ## Conclusion

 Source maps can be convenient during development.
-They provide us with better means to debug our applications as we can still examine the original code over a generated one.
+They provide us with better means to debug our applications as you can still examine the original code over a generated one.
 They can be valuable even for production usage and allow you to debug issues while serving a client-friendly version of your application.

 To recap: